Gernby/raspberry-pilot/README.md

 1. A laptop capable of burning microSD cards and has a decent battery life (min.
 30 minutes)
 2. Compression software on the above laptop that can decompress the `xz` format (titles and installation process varies by Operating System)
 3. Raspberry Pi 4 with 4GB RAM
-4. White, Gray, or Black Panda from Comma.ai shop (Note: The Black Panda does not yet work here.
-We can use some help!)
+4. White, Gray, or Black Panda from Comma.ai shop (Note: Black Panda support is very early but making progress)
-5. Comma.ai Giraffe or custom-built Giraffe or harness for your car if using a White or Gray Panda
+5. Honda Bosch Giraffe from Comma.ai shop if using a White or Gray Panda, Honda Bosch harness for Black Panda
 6. USB A-to-C cable
 7. USB A-to-A cable or mini USB cable with a Panda Paw from the Comma.ai shop (for flashing the Panda from the Pi)
 8. A way to power the Pi in your car (high power 12v to USB adapter, USB port on laptop above, or 12v to 120/240v inverter)
-9. Minimum 32GB class 10 microSD card
+9. Minimum 16GB class 10 microSD card
-10. Micro-HDMI adapter (the Raspberry Pi 4 does not use the same HDMI connectors as any previous models)
+10. Optional Micro-HDMI adapter (the Raspberry Pi 4 does not use the same HDMI connectors as any previous models)
 11. TV or monitor that accepts HDMI input
-12. USB keyboard
+12. Optional USB keyboard
-13. Physical Ethernet connection for the initial installation inside your home
+13. Optional physical Ethernet connection for the initial installation inside your home
-14. Cellular hotspot (or standard WiFi you can reach from your car -- no cable company or retail WiFi)
+14. Cellular hotspot or home WiFi you can reach from your car (no cable company or retail WiFi)

 ## MicroSD card preparation and first login

 1. Go to https://ubuntu.com/download/raspberry-pi on the laptop that will prepare the microSD card
 2. In the Raspberry Pi 4 column, locate the row for Ubuntu 18.04 LTS, and click "Download 64-bit" at the far right end
-3. Decompress the `xz`-compressed Ubuntu image file (process varies by Operating System)
+3. Decompress the `xz`-compressed Ubuntu image file (process varies by Operating System, not required with Balena Etcher)
 4. Insert the microSD card into the microSD-to-SD card adapter and then into the computer you will use to burn the image
 5. Umount ("eject") the microSD card if the computer automatically mounted it but do not remove it from the slot
 6. Burn the decompressed image to the microSD card (process varies by Operating System)
 7. When finished, remove and reinsert the SD card adapter.
 Wait for the Operating System to detect and mount the microSD card.
 8. Use your file manager to browse the partition on the card called "system-boot".
-9. In Linux, run `sudo sed -i -e 's/expire: true/expire: false/' user-data` or in other Operating Systems, open the user-data file for editing and change `expire: true` to `expire: false`
+9. If you are using Linux to setup the card, run `sudo sed -i -e 's/expire: true/expire: false/' user-data`.
+In MacOS or Windows, open the user-data file for editing and change `expire: true` to `expire: false`.
 10. Open the file called `network-config` for editing.
-11. Locate the end of the user instructions with "# Some additional examples are commented out below".
-Edit the remainder of the file to resemble this example:
+11. Edit the lower portion of the file to resemble this example:

 ```
 version: 2